VoronDesign/VoronUsers/printer_mods/roboticator24/4inch_touchscreen_mount_for_v2.4/README.md

 For the HDMI cable to connect the screen to your Pi, if you have a Pi 4B you will need a Micro HDMI Male to Full size HDMI Female, 20-30cm long.
 These should be readily available on Amazon, AliExpress or eBay.
 Pi 3B requires Full size HDMI Male to Full size HDMI Female 20-30cm long.

 You will also need a 26-40-way ribbon cable with Male IDC connector on one end and Female on the other to connect the screen to your Pi - this cable provides power and connectivity for the touchscreen function.
 I bought mine on eBay but you can get away with a 26-26 or 40-40 if you cannot find a 26-40, or relatively easily make one yourself if you just buy the loose parts.
+At a push you could even just wire up the individual pins required (see the AliExpress page) rather than use a ribbon cable - only 14 of the pins are actually used.

 You will need to download and install the appropriate display driver from the location shown on the AliExpress page.